Karen Frances McCarthy

-Karen Frances McCarthy is a published author, teacher, former political journalist, and progressive Spiritualist medium.
-She was born in Dublin, Ireland.
-She has a master's degree from University College Dublin, is a graduate of the London School of Journalism, and has three Certificates of Recognition from the Arthur Findlay College, a school of spiritualism and psychic sciences.
-She is currently a PhD Candidate at the University of Birmingham, a world top 100 university and member of the prestigious Russell Group, where she is researching postsecular ghost literature.
+Karen Frances McCarthy is an Irish author, teacher, and former political journalist.
+Her doctoral research at the University of Birmingham explored the effects of cultural shifts in consciousness theory, postsecularism, and re-enchantment on contemporary American ghost literature.
 She is the sister of Irish Olympian Earl McCarthy.

 Political writing

 Journalism

 As a journalist, McCarthy began covering US politics for a variety of newspapers, including Irish Examiner. and the Riz Khan Show on Al Jazeera English.
 In 2007, she was an embedded reporter in Iraq.
 She was one of the first to write about Sunni Awakening Councils in Anbar Province, Al Qaeda HQ in Baqubah, for The Irish Times.

 Television

 In 2006, McCarthy wrote and produced Made in America for RTÉ in Ireland, about the challenges and triumphs of the human spirit of four young Irish people who emigrated to the US in the early 1990s on the eve of the signing of the Good Friday Agreement that changed the economic and political climate of Ireland.
 The series was nominated for an Irish Film & Television Academy Award for Best Documentary Series.